ryanisaacg/libdgt/README.md

 	- [ ] Tiled file format support
 - [ ] Bugs
 	- [ ] Viewports seem not to correctly apply when the window is resized
+	- [ ] The framerate dropped drastically when particles were adde